espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 ::

     AT+CWDHCPS=1,3,"192.168.4.10","192.168.4.15"

     AT+CWDHCPS=0 // Disable the settings and use the default IPv4 address range.

 .. _cmd-AUTOC:

-:ref:`AT+CWAUTOCONN <WiFi-AT>`: Query/Set Automatic Connection to an AP When Powered on
+:ref:`AT+CWAUTOCONN <WiFi-AT>`: Query or Set Automatic Connection to an AP When Powered on
 -----------------------------------------------------------------------------------------------

 Query Command